somnathpathak/web/cv/index.md

 ### Education

+{: .header-with-subheader}
-**BE, Computer Science and Engineering, Rajiv Gandhi Institute of Technology, Bangalore, India, 2015**
+#### BE, Computer Science and Engineering, Rajiv Gandhi Institute of Technology, Bangalore, India, 2015
 ##### *Affiliated to VTU, Recognised & Approved by AICTE, New Delhi*